Deathprod

 Helge Sten in a concert in Energimølla.
 The concert was part of Kongsberg Jazzfestival and took place on 4 July 2019 in Kongsberg.

-Deathprod is the musical pseudonym used by Norwegian artist Helge Sten for his ambient music project.
+Deathprod is the musical pseudonym used by Norwegian artist Helge Sten (born 26 January 1971) for his ambient music project.
 He is married to Norwegian singer Susanna Wallumrød.

 Biography

 Sten began creating music under this name starting in 1991, culminating with a box set of most of his recorded work being released in 2004.
 Simply titled Deathprod, the collection contains three albums along with a bonus disc of previously unreleased, rare, and deleted tracks.

 On recordings, Sten is usually credited with "Audio Virus", a catchall term for "homemade electronics, old tape echo machines, ring modulators, filters, theremins, samplers and lots of electronic stuff."

 Sten also did the mixing of the album PB by the Norwegian artist Per Bergersen.

 Sten is a member of Supersilent and works as a producer on many releases on the Norwegian label Rune Grammofon.

 He has also produced Motorpsycho and has worked with Biosphere on an Arne Nordheim tribute album called Nordheim Transformed.